iamdayo/Olist-Brazilian-E-Commerce---Delivery-and-Customer-Experience-Analysis/README.md

 Compare full-year 2017 against a 2018 that stops in August and you get 20.18% instead.
 That figure is not conservative, it is wrong by a factor of seven.

+The dataset stops in August. `MAX(order_purchase_timestamp)` says 17 October, but every order placed from September onward is canceled except one — that is where the export was taken, not where the business slowed down.

 ### 97% of customers never come back:

 | Orders per customer | Customers |